aseprite/docs/preferences.md

 * **Draw a separation between each palette entry**:
-* **Share crash data with Aseprite developers**: When Aseprite crashes (unexpectedly closes) you will be asked to share some crash information automatically in the future privately with Aseprite team.
+* **Share crash data with Aseprite developers**: When Aseprite crashes (unexpectedly closes) you will be asked to share some crash information automatically in the future privately with the Aseprite team.
 Aseprite doesn't do this by default (this option is unchecked by default), so you have to give your consent to share this information.
 More details in